Low frequency signal detection via correlated Ramsey measurements: Discussion and Conclusions

-\emph{Acknowledgements} --- S.O.C. acknowledges the support from the {\emph{Fundaci\'on Ram\'on Areces}} postdoctoral fellowship (XXXI edition of grants for Postgraduate Studies in Life and Matter Sciences in Foreign Universities and Research centers) as well as the Israeli Science Foundation and the ERC grant QRES, project number 770929.
-J.C. acknowledges support from {\em Ministerio de Ciencia, Innovaci\'on y Universidades} (Spain) (``Beatriz Galindo'' Fellowship BEAGAL18/00078).
-J.P. acknowledges support from the QuantERA II Programme (Mf-QDS) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733, Grant Agreement No. PCI2022-132915 MCIN/AEI/10.13039/501100011033 and European Union “NextGenerationEU”/PRTR” and Grant Agreement No. PID2021-124965NB-C21 MCIN/ AEI/10.13039/501100011033/ and by FEDER “A way to make Europe”.
+\emph{Acknowledgements} --- S.O.C. acknowledges the support from the María Zambrano fellowship, the Fundación Ramón Areces postdoctoral fellowship (XXXI edition of grants for Postgraduate Studies in Life and Matter Sciences in Foreign Universities and Research centers) as well as the Israeli Science Foundation and the ERC grant QRES, project number 770929.
+J.C. acknowledges support from Ministerio de Ciencia, Innovación y Universidades (Spain) (‘‘Beatriz Galindo’’ Fellowship BEAGAL18/00078), from grant PID2021-124965NB-C22 funded by MICIU/AEI/10.13039/501100011033 and by "ERDF/EU", and from European Union project C-QuENS (Grant No. 101135359).
+J.P. acknowledges support from the QuantERA II Programme (Mf-QDS) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733, and from grant TED2021-130578B-I00 funded by MICIU/AEI/10.13039/501100011033 and by the "European Union NextGenerationEU/PRTR".
+J.P. also acknowledges funding received through the grant PID2021124965NB-C21 funded by MICIU/AEI/10.13039/501100011033.

 \onecolumngrid